 Plan International UK is a global children’s charity.
 We work to give every child the same chance in life.

-Due to the nature of our work with children, we follow rigorous child protection policies and procedures in our recruitment process.
+Due to the nature of our work with children and young people, we follow rigorous child safeguarding policies and procedures in our recruitment process.
 As a result, some of our roles are subject to an Enhanced Disclosure by the Disclosure and Barring Service.
 A criminal record will not necessarily bar you from joining us as an employee or volunteer; this will depend on the circumstances of any offences.

 The client requests no contact from agencies or media sales.